kingnbo/colruyt_crawler/README.md

 # colruyt_crawler

-Hello reader, this performs crawling on colruyt.be for to get the product name,price
+Hello reader, this performs crawling on colruyt.be for to get the product name,description and price

 #This is a simple crawler that goes through the different pages of a food category on colruyt.be.
 This code still needs a bit of tweaking because it requires too much user input.
 #